If you are in a significant amount of debt, you may feel as if though you are carrying a heavy burden on your shoulders with no clear way out.

 A balance transfer is a great way to consolidate credit card debt.
 If you have paid off a large amount of your debt already, you might want to think about placing all your debts onto a single credit card and only make only one monthly payment thereafter.

-It also aids those who are focused on clearing their balance as soon as possible, and because of the 0% APR, the whole monthly payment is being used to reduce the debt, not pay interest.
+It also aids those who are focused on clearing their balance as soon as possible, and because of the 0% APR, the whole monthly payment is being used to reduce the debt directly, not pay interest.

 It should be noted that there are some limitations on balance transfers, depending on your circumstances and current credit card provider.